gate/gateapi-csharp/docs/UnifiedApi.md

 # **GetUnifiedTransferables**
 > List&lt;TransferablesResult&gt; GetUnifiedTransferables (string currencies)

-Batch query can be transferred out at most for unified accounts; each currency is the maximum value.
-After the user withdraws the currency, the amount of transferable currency will be changed.
+Batch query maximum transferable amount for unified accounts.
+Each currency shows the maximum value.
+After user withdrawal, the transferable amount for all currencies will change

 ### Example
 ```csharp